SoonBanned/NewerOldCordCustom/README.md

 # NewerOldCord

 **A personal project to bring back the previous Discord UI.**
-_NewerOldCord is a fork of [OldCord](https://github.com/milbits/oldcord), revamped to look more like the Discord interface that was just replaced — keeping the classic layout, but updating the visuals to feel more in line with recent design._
+_NewerOldCordCustom is a fork of [NewerOldCord](https://github.com/FrCynda/NewerOldCord), revamped to look more like the Discord interface that was just replaced — keeping the classic layout, but updating the visuals to feel more in line with recent design and personnal adjustments._

 ---